CPlugin/PlatformWrapper.Examples/README.md

-This project demonstrates examples of usage  CPlugin.PlatformWrapper.MetaTrader4 library.
+This project demonstrates examples of usage our .NET Wrapper library